Priya-bhatt-crazy/Threat-Scanner/README.md

 ---

-## ⭐ Acknowledgements
+# 🙏 Acknowledgements

-Special thanks to the open-source communities behind:
+Special thanks to the open-source community behind:

-* FastAPI
+- FastAPI
-* React
+- React
-* Vite
+- Vite
+- Scikit-learn
-* psutil
+- psutil
-* watchdog
+- Watchdog
+- Scapy
-* SQLAlchemy
+- SQLAlchemy
+- Chart.js
+- Tailwind CSS
-* VirusTotal
+- VirusTotal

 ---

-## 📌 Conclusion
+# 📌 Conclusion

-The **Malicious Threat Scanner & Response System** demonstrates how real-time monitoring, behavioral analysis, and external threat intelligence can be combined to improve endpoint security.
-Built with a modular architecture using FastAPI and React, it provides a practical foundation for modern threat detection and automated incident response while remaining extensible for future enhancements.
+**SentinelX EDR** demonstrates how Artificial Intelligence, behavioral analysis, threat intelligence, and automated response can be integrated into a modern Endpoint Detection and Response platform.
+By combining real-time monitoring, AI-driven threat scoring, configurable security policies, automated mitigation, and an interactive dashboard, SentinelX provides proactive endpoint protection while minimizing manual intervention.
+Its modular architecture and scalable design make it a strong foundation for enterprise-grade cybersecurity solutions and future enhancements.

+---

+## ⭐ If you found this project useful, consider giving it a Star!